andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 ## Flex 1

 Please use to image fill all area.
-Without "flex 1" (styling):
+Without "flex: 1" (when styling):

 ![without flex 1](images/without-flex-1.png)

 With "flex 1":

 ![without flex 1](images/with-flex-1.png)

+## Aligning vertically

+Please use "justifyContent: 'center'".